Skip to content

 url = "https://your-openscm-server.com" # Your server URL

-tenant_id = "default" # Tenant identifier
+organization = "default" # Organization identifier

 [client]